jm96441n/personal-site/content/posts/dockerizing-rails-app.md

 ```

 The main source of complexity here is the files that we're mounting, and you'll notice we have two constants `NON_MOUNTED_DEV_FILES` and
 `NON_MOUNTED_TEST_FILES`.
-As the names imply one is the files/folders we won't be mounting in development and the other are files we don't want to
+As the names imply one is the files/folders we won't be mounting in development and the other are files we don't want
-mount for testing.
-In both we want to exclude any dependency related files (package.json, yarn.lock, Gemile, and Gemfile.lock) as well as the README.
-You'll
+to mount for testing.
+In both we want to exclude any dependency related files (package.json, yarn.lock, Gemile, and Gemfile.lock) as well as
-also notice we exclude the `node_modules` directory because it already exists from a previous stage.
-The difference between our dev and test environments is that
+the README.
+You'll also notice we exclude the `node_modules` directory because it already exists from a previous stage.
+The difference between
-in test we mount the spec directory and for dev we do not (as we don't need it).
+our dev and test environments is that in test we mount the spec directory and for dev we do not (as we don't need it).

-The reason we go about this kinda obtuse way (manually mounting all directories that we want instead of mounting the entire app directory) is that
+The reason we go about this kinda obtuse way (manually mounting all directories that we want instead of mounting the entire app directory) is
-we want to use the `node_modules` directory we built earlier and if we mount the entire app directory from the host machine we lose any existing
+that we want to use the `node_modules` directory we built earlier and if we mount the entire app directory from the host machine
-files/folders in that directory.
-I did some investigation into installing the `node_modules` directory to a folder outside the app directory and it
+we lose any existing files/folders in that directory.
+I did some investigation into installing the `node_modules` directory to a
-ended up being more trouble than it was worth.
+folder outside the app directory and it ended up being more trouble than it was worth.

-Wrapping up, this command takes in a command line argument, either `help`, `dev`, or `test` and then builds and runs the container
+Wrapping up, this command takes in a command line argument, either `help`, `dev`, `test`, or `deploy` and then builds and runs the container
 for that particular target.

 Note: Don't forget to give yourself permission for this file: `chmod +x ./bin/docker` so you can run it.